 1/2 cup sweetened, shredded coconut

 Pour cake mixture into two greased and dusted 9-inch round baking pans, bake and cool completely.
 Whip Dream Whip and milk into peaks, gradually add pudding mix and keep beating into a fluff.
-Assemble cake, frosting between layers then frost completely, sprinkle with pistachios and coconut.
+Assemble cake, frosting between layers then frost completely, sprinkle with crushed pistachios and grated coconut.
 Refrigerate before serving.

 Mexico has almost six thousand miles of coastline—about half of the estimated total for the U.S.—but mollusks don’t seem to play a proportionate role in the country’s cuisine.
 Kennedy includes only one recipe for scallops in her classic Cuisines of Mexico, a cebiche, and not a single one for oysters.
 This is not to say that oysters and scallops aren’t eaten in the country, simply an observation that no single indigenous recipe for them has become familiar to the world at large.
 However, recipes for salt-water fish abound, one of the most distinctive being red snapper Veracruz (huachinango a la Veracruzana), a rich, colorful dish with dozens of variants, but all using tomatoes and chilies in various proportions.